davidlublink/vcenter-csi-driver/readme.md

 If you are stuck, please use the issue tracker to log any issues you find.

 Include your Nomad Jobs, volume definitions, logs and any output from any of the daemons.

+# Contributing

+Testing, troubleshooting, contributing code, etc...
+All help is welcome!

+The next big step is to integrate automated testing

+IF you test this driver, I please open an issue and included any information you can about your test scenario ( even if everything succeeded ).

+If you run into any issues, please open an issue and include whatever information you have available.